Here quite some of the books and webs I have referenced in various posts and we have talked about in our long chatty outings.

 Sci-fi.
 Several from Asimov.
 The The Three-Body Problem.
 The Broken Earth series from N.K.
 Jemisin.

-I could not end up the first version of this list without recommending a book from a good friend in Hong Kong.
+I could not have ended up with the first version of this list without recommending a book from a good friend in Hong Kong.
 Anduirnaëch: Rage of the Forest by Gonzalo Rohmer Zamm.
 Epic fiction Lord of the Rings style.
 I read the 800 pages in Spanish in no time.
 Now also available in English.

 Webs

-www.hkadventurer.com was one of the first webs I found searching information about waterfalls and others.
-HK old timers who started to write in English about their outings in 1997.
+www.hkadventurer.com was one of the first websites I found searching for information about waterfalls and others.
+HK old-timers who started to write in English about their outings in 1997.
 It was difficult to find locations in.
 It seems it is down sometimes.
 In archive.com you can find quite some information still, if that happens.

 Colin also had his own web: scrambling.hk But it was hacked a long time ago and since it’s down.
 A pity that the information saved is really small in the Time Machine.

-While searching for more information pre or post checking new streams I have frequently found posts from wildconqueror.com.
+While searching for more information pre or post-checking new streams I have frequently found posts from wildconqueror.com.
 In Chinese, but nowadays relatively easier to understand with Google Translator and others.
-Teenagers that explored the streams all over Hong Kong.
+Teenagers who explored the streams all over Hong Kong.
 Now, 20+ years later, parents who bring their kids to those.
 I have met a few of them randomly.

 Sankala is another good information source.
-Their difficulty rating are very consistent and they have checked tons of streams too.
+Their difficulty ratings are very consistent and they have checked tons of streams too.
 No maps though.

 x00 streams 😆 He started, if I recall correctly, calling the web 300 mountain streams.
 Then he increased to 600 and now he is trying to document 900.
 All over Hong Kong.
 Some tiny creeks.
 The information per post varies a lot and I use it little.
 Less useful than the previous three.